-Today you will hear Russian bells used in their third role, as a soloing orchestral musical instrument zvonnitsa rung by Ty Gale, Bellringer of St. Nicholas Orthodox Church in San Anselmo, California.
+Today you will hear Russian bells used both as an Orthodox church music instrument, and in a third role, as a soloing orchestral music instrument zvonnitsa rung by Victor Avdienko, a well-known San Francisco Percussionist and Bellringer.

 Blagovest Bells of Novato, California, the sole promoter of Russian bells and bellringing in the U.S., made its first wooden zvonnitsa in 1999 and is providing it for the Festival on a free loan.